 The Center for Applied Isotope Studies at the University of Georgia has remained focused on the health and safety of our faculty, staff and students.
 Following best practices as recommended by the University System of Georgia, Georgia Department of Health and the Centers for Disease Control and Prevention, we will begin a phased reopening of the University of Georgia beginning June 15, 2020.
 This will include increased personnel to conduct mission critical and time sensitive functions, as we slowly return to full campus-wide operations.
 Please continue to watch for updates and contact Dr. Randy Culp, Director (firstname.lastname@example.org) if you have questions.

-The Center for Applied Isotope Studies is the oldest AMS radiocarbon & stable isotope laboratory in the world (est. 1968) that is ISO/IEC 17025:2005 accredited.
-Our commitment to experiential STEM education, research excellence, and superior service sets us apart from for-profit businesses.
+The Center for Applied Isotope Studies is the largest Isotope Geochemistry Laboratory / Radiocarbon AMS Dating Facility in the United States that is accredited under ISO/IEC 17025:2017.
+Our commitment to experiential STEM education, research excellence, and superior service sets us apart from other laboratories.
 As an interdisciplinary research center, our scientists are experts in physical chemistry, geology, marine science, physics, archaeology, ecology and biology.
 This means that CAIS researchers are able to effectively collaborate in research programs and participate in method development for myriad of industrial and academic applications.